 Mint Julep

 Learn how to make a mint julep with this easy recipe!
-The traditional drink of the Kentucky Derby, this bourbon cocktail is aromatic and refreshing.
+The official drink of the Kentucky Derby, this bourbon cocktail is aromatic and refreshing.

 Mint julep

-A mint julep is made with four simple ingredients: bourbon, simple syrup, crushed ice, and fresh mint.
+This classic mint julep recipe calls for four simple ingredients: Kentucky bourbon, simple syrup, crushed ice, and fresh mint.
+Topped off with a mint sprig for garnish, it’s incredibly cooling and refreshing.

-It’s the traditional drink of the Kentucky Derby, and it might be as important a tradition as the horse race itself.
-The Kentucky Derby’s website claims that fans consume 125,000 mint juleps at the Churchill Downs racetrack over the race weekend each year!
+The mint julep is most famous for being the traditional drink of the Kentucky Derby.
+(According to the official website, fans consume 125,000 mint juleps at Churchill Downs over the race weekend each year!)

-That said, it doesn’t have to be Derby Day for you to enjoy a mint julep.
-This ice cold cocktail is refreshing anytime, and it’s easy to make at home.
-Learn how with this classic mint julep recipe!
+But if you ask Jack and me, you can enjoy a mint julep anytime during the spring and summer.
+This ice cold cocktail hits the spot on a hot day, and it’s easy to make at home.
+Learn how with this mint julep recipe!

 Mint julep ingredients